 Clery Act crimes may be reported in the following ways:

-- confidentially, by reporting to a counselor at the Women’s, Gender & Sexuality Center or Counseling Services, or to doctors and nurses in Health Services, to explore options
+- confidentially, by speaking with a counselor at the Women’s, Gender & Sexuality Center or Counseling Services, to explore reporting options

 Residential Life Safety

 - Always keep your room door locked, even if you leave for only a few minutes.

 - Never prop open doors to residence halls.

 - Use the peephole before you open your room door.

 - Ask for identification before you open your room door for anyone you do not know.

 - Do not place a note on your door saying you are not home.

 - Study in open areas around other people.
 Avoid studying alone in an empty classroom.

 - Try to park in a well-lit area, preferably near a staffed pay station or close to the elevator.